gmaslowski/gmaslowski.github.com/_posts/2019-06-10-akka-cluster-giter8-template.markdown

 ## Gitering the solution

-Actually the documentation on available at [http://www.foundweekends.org/giter8/template.html](http://www.foundweekends.org/giter8/template.html) describes quite well, how such template are supposed to be created.
+The documentation available at [http://www.foundweekends.org/giter8/template.html](http://www.foundweekends.org/giter8/template.html) describes quite well, how such templates are supposed to be created.
 In this case I'll just limit myself to show the g8 project structure and list some gotchas I've came across.

 ---